 Archaeological excavations at Wimpole

-Discovering our past this summer
+Discovering our past during Summer 2018

-Why are we digging at Wimpole?
+Why did we dig at Wimpole?

-As part of the planning permission gained for the improvements to the estate, including a new visitor welcome and car park, it is a requirement that we carry out archaeological excavations before any building works begin.
+As part of the planning permission gained for the improvements to the estate, including a new visitor welcome and car park, it was a requirement that we carry out archaeological excavations before any building works begin.

-Where are we digging?
+Where did we dig?

-Who are the archaeologists?
+Who were the archaeologists?

-What can you see?
+What could you see?